DannyDainton/All-Things-Postman/Examples/06_getSingleBooking.md

 ![Dynamic Request](https://github.com/DannyDainton/All-Things-Postman/blob/master/Public/gifs/06_getSingleBooking/Dynamic_Request.gif)

 That's the end of this example.
 We have learnt how to use request headers to change the data in the response and we have also taken a super quick look at pre-request scripts.
 More to come on those very soon, It's a great feature of Postman and I want to write a few single examples on that feature to do it justice.
-See you soon.

 ---
 [Back to the Examples](https://github.com/DannyDainton/All-Things-Postman#example-guides)